MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 When you start mob programming you will immediately notice there is a discrepency in coding standards amongst your team.

 Before, having a consistent team coding standard was hard.
 If you were in teams similar to the ones I was in, you probably had a team document outlining stylistic code prefences, a peer review process when someone completed a feature, or even practiced pair programming.
-While all these practices are good, I have found them to not be as good as mob programming at achieving a consistent team code standard.
+While all these practices are good, they are not as good as mob programming at achieving a consistent team code standard.

 It comes down to two things that mob programming does that other practices do not do at the same level: